chpoit/utsushis-charm/README.md

 # Contribute

-- If you ran everything and had to correct some skills, you probably have new corrections in in your `Appdata/Local/utsushis-charm/skill_corrections.LANG.csv` or `~/utsushis-charm/skill_corrections.LANG.csv` file, consider creating a pull request to add them for others.
+- If you ran everything and had to correct some skills, you probably have new corrections in your `Appdata/Local/utsushis-charm/skill_corrections.LANG.csv` or `~/utsushis-charm/skill_corrections.LANG.csv` file, consider creating a pull request to add them for others.
 - If you feel like contributing anything, go ahead and submit a pull request I'll be happy to take a look and decide if it's something worth adding.
 - Please use the default settings of `black` to format the python source code.